 We continue our cinematic journey through Rome by heading to the hip area of Trastevere, and up to the Piazzale Garibaldi.
 Take your time arriving here, strolling around the utterly charming vicoli of Trastevere.
 This is a great place to return to in the evening, with its many bars and restaurants.
 Upon reaching large Piazzale, two utterly breathtaking views will greet you.
 Lovers and friends gather here to see the sun go down.
 On the one side you can look over Rome’s historical center, and on the other the Vatican area.
-Thought you must climb a hill and two sets of stairs, this view makes up for any lost breath!
+Though you must climb a hill and two sets of stairs, this view makes up for any lost breath!

 Though today it is popular for its romantic ambiance, its history in cinema is slightly less cheerful.
 But not without hope.
 This elevated space is the setting of the final shot of Rossellini’s 1945 masterpiece Roma Città Aperta.
 Here, the band of child resistance fighters wander home after seeing the brave priest, Don Pietro, be executed by Nazi occupiers.
-It is a melancholy blend of hope and desperation, as by virtue of their age, the children offer hope, and yet in the context of the film, their downtrodden posture, and their turned-away faces, we question what shape this hope can possibly take.
+It is a melancholic blend of hope and desperation, as by virtue of their age, the children offer hope, and yet in the context of the film, their downtrodden posture, and their turned-away faces, we question what shape this hope can possibly take.

 Let’s move back to happier moments in our cinematic journey through Rome.
 We wander back down the hill, through the busts that sprinkle the lawns as they do at the beginning of the Sorrentino’s La Grande Bellezza.
 Heading down the first flight of stairs, we pause before descending the next flight.
 Take in the beautiful fontanone, and slightly smaller (though equally stunning) view over villa rooftops.
 Sorrentino’s 2013 film starts with sweeping traveling shots of these fountains.
 Their ceaseless motion documents choir song which accompanies its detailing of a tour bus and its contents.
 The climactic moment comes when a lone tourist steps out of hearing distance of the tour guide.
 He gazes out at the view before him through a camera lens, and dies.